 1. Full Membership: Full membership shall be available to any person of good moral character,

 a.
 Who is actively engaged for remuneration in the teaching, coaching, or instruction or performance of ice skating for a minimum of six hours per week; and

 b.
 Who is at least eighteen years of age; or

 c.
 Who does not meet the requirements of (a.) above and has been a rated member in good standing of the Association and wishes to continue full membership.

 NOTE: This does not preclude any PSA member from teaching discounted or free lessons.

 2. Honorary Membership: Honorary membership shall be granted by the Board of Governors of the Association to any person who has in the opinion of the Board of Governors of the Association rendered unusual and distinguished service to the organization.

-10. All applications for Full, Associate or Basic membership must be in writing and shall be sponsored by a member in good standing.
+6. All applications for Full, Associate or Basic membership shall be sponsored by a member in good standing.

 The governing body of this Association shall be in accordance with the following provisions: